abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         java ie.ucc.cccc.viz.Viz configuration.xml tree.xml visualization.xml

-    into a command line near you.
+    on a command line into a terminal near you.

     ..  only:: html